Safety Tips

 If you are riding no-hands and hit a bump, you crash and get hurt • Don't take selfies or videos while you’re riding if it means taking your hands off the handlebars.

-Always Hook Thumbs Under the Bars
+Always Hook Thumbs Under the Handlebars

 If you hit a bump with your palms resting on the bar and your thumbs are not hooked underneath, you will crash and get hurt.